dqrobotics/dqrobotics.github.io/docs/installation/python.rst

   a = DQ(1,2,3,4,5,6,7,8)
   print(a)

-Using on the Robot Operating System (ROS_)
+Using with the Robot Operating System (ROS_)
 =========================================

-The PyPI_ package installs for a given user and should be visible to any ROS_ code.
+The recommended :code:`pip` installation installs the library for a given user and should be visible to any ROS_ code executed by that user.

 .. _pybind11: https://github.com/pybind/pybind11
 .. _Python-Issue-Tracker: https://github.com/dqrobotics/python/issues